-Aims to achieve long-term total returns for the Company's shareholders primarily by investment in a broad cross-section
+Aims to achieve long-term total returns for the Company's shareholders primarily by investment in a broad cross-section of small to medium sized UK quoted companies.
+The Company may use bank borrowings.

 Investing Internationally

 Invesco Asia Trust plc